jinzo/django-filebrowser/README.rst

 Differences to upstream
 -----------------------

-The major difference is the option for themes, so various Django Admin intefraces can be supported.
+The major difference in relation to upstream, is the support for themes, so various Django Admin intefraces can be used.
-Currently only Djago stock admin interface and Grappelli 2.4 or 2.5 are supported.
+Currently only Django stock admin interface and Grappelli 2.4 or 2.5 are supported.

 Further plans include support for pluggable upload frontends, django-xadmin support,...